rajhanspol/Critical-Mass-Takehome-Project/README.md

 # Critical Mass Project

+Hi, this is a take-home project for Critical mass.
+As per the instructions, video and JSON file,  I have created a navigation bar, using vanilla js/html/css.

+Some points to note :
-1) I used Live server plugin on VSCode, due to Json file.
+1) Used Live server plugin on VSCode, due to local Json file.

+2) Have added another key, timeZone, to the JSON file provided, to calculate time for the respective cities.
+As an alternative, can use google apis to get the same.

+3) There was no instruction regarding responsiveness, so have kept it similar to the video.
+Design will have to change for smaller screens.